lhelms2/howto_rtd/docs/source/maintain.rst

 How to Edit and Maintain Documents
 ====================================

-This page details the process for modifying part of an existing documentation page.
+This page details the process for revising part of an existing documentation page.
 These instructions assume that you have documentation in an existing GitHub repository that feeds an existing readthedocs.io page.
 If the documentation is not in readthedocs.io, see :ref:`create`.

 These instructions assume the repository has a default that's called "main".
 When the readthedocs.io page builds, it pulls a copy of the repository at the "head" of the "main" branch and builds that.
 The head (or latest commit) of the main branch is the definitive, current version of the documentation.

-Documentation edits and revisions should be performed through either a pull request either directly or through creation of an issue.
+Documentation edits and revisions should be performed through either a pull request directly or through creation of an issue.
 It is not recommended, in most cases, for an individual to change documentation and automatically commit the changes to the main branch.

 .. _pull_request:

 Editing Documents Using GitHub Pull Requests
 ---------------------------------------------

 This is the process for making document changes using a pull request.
-These changes may be prompted by request from someone else (ideally through an issue on the GitHub page).
+These changes may be prompted based on changed you know need made or by request from someone else (ideally through an issue on the GitHub page).

 The expectation for documentation changes is that at least one SME/peer or editorial review will be performed, depending on the nature of the change.
-If the change is a major section addition or rewrite, it is recommended that one SME/peer review AND one editorial review be performed prior merging a change to the main branch.
+If the change is a major section addition or rewrite, it is recommended that one SME/peer review AND one editorial review be performed prior merging the change to the main branch.
 These reviews are initiated and documented by following the pull request process.

-1. Navigate to the GitHub repository file for the page you want to modify and click on the edit button (pencil icon).
+1. Navigate to the GitHub repository file for the page you want to change and click on the edit button (pencil icon).

    .. image:: images/edit-button-marked.png
       :alt: GitHub edit button